andrijun0406/DellAzureStackHCI/README.md

 * Script will verify the storage pool after it is created.

 ### Task 05 - Optimization Tasks

 #### Task 05a - Configuring the host management network as a lower-priority network for live migration
+After you create the cluster, live migration is configured by default to use all available networks.
+During normal operations, using the host management network for live migration traffic might impede the overall cluster role functionality and availability.
+Rather than disabling live migration traffic on the host management network, configure the host management network as a lower-priority network in the live migration network order.
+* Run the [Set-Live-Migration](Set-Live-Migration.ps1) script from one of the cluster node

 #### Task 05b - Configuring Ethernet RNDIS to not participate in Cluster Communication
 #### Task 05c - Updating the Page File Setting
 #### Task 05d - Update the hardware timeout for the Spaces port